Published: January 31, 2018 | Comments

 Flip key numbers upside down to improve understanding.
 For example, a first call resolution rate of 86 percent looks good – but reporting that 14 percent of calls are not resolved on first attempt often puts healthy focus on the issue (interpret carefully – see last point).
 Similarly, a report showing that 91 percent of customers are satisfied doesn't attract much attention; pointing out that 9 percent are not happy tends to compel more action.

-For every major call type – ask, why?
-Why are we getting those contacts?
+For every major contact type – ask, why?
+Why are we getting those calls/emails/tweets?
 Can/should they be prevented?
 What can we learn from them, e.g., to make system and process improvements?
 What other channels or social communities may make sense – and how can we encourage customers to use them?

 Create an organization chart with dotted lines that illustrates your "real" team.
 This chart is for you – it reminds you of everyone across the organization and beyond who helps make the call center wheels go round.
 It includes those who impact the call center's workload and/or benefit from the customer intelligence the call center captures.
 Creating this picture reminds you of key players – and underscores the collaboration that must happen to create great results.